The Recommender: What Execs From Boll & Branch, Cuyana, And Foodstirs Are Loving Right Now

 From $10, lovepopcards.com

 “3-D cards make a richer impact.
-These are designed by naval engineers using laser-cutting software—they’re incredible.” —Galit Laibow, Cofounder and CEO, Foodstir
+These are designed by naval engineers using laser-cutting software—they’re incredible.” —Galit Laibow, Cofounder and CEO, Foodstirs

 6. Darling Magazine